MGN00150905/React-NewsApp/README.md

 # React-NewsApp

 A Simple front end news app that feeds news from all over the world to the users.
-This app contains one main component called ```js <Routing /> ``` This Component is essentially the navbar of the application.
+This app contains one main component called ``` <Routing /> ``` This Component is essentially the navbar of the application.
 There are five main components that extend the base component and they are as follows:

 ```js
 <App />